Experience the power of women and song:

 We will offer some familiar songs for you to choose from, or you’re welcome to bring your own music.
 You’ll only need to sing one verse.
 We’ll also do some simple scales and echoing so we can learn about your range and vocal skills.
 Sight-reading exercises are part of the audition to be in some small ensembles, but are not required for general singer membership.

-If you are interested in auditioning, please complete the form HERE.
-If you are unable to attend the upcoming auditions, but are still interested in auditioning, please indicate that on the form, and we will work to schedule a different date for you.
+If you are unable to attend the upcoming open rehearsal and auditions, but are still interested in auditioning, please indicate that on the form, and we will work to make other arrangements with you.

 WHAT WE SING.
 We sing music that gives voice to the experiences of women and honors women’s lives, as well as music that expresses our common humanity with all people.
 We continually work to be more inclusive and expansive in our programming, and sing music that demonstrates our values and mission from the perspective of equity, accessibility, inclusion, belonging, and justice.
 We sing a wide range of music, including: chants (ancient and modern), medieval music, religious music from many traditions, jazz, feminist/women’s movement music, spirituals, music of global vocal traditions, newly composed choral works, and more.
 Our repertoire has included standards of the classical choral repertoire, and always features music composed by women, from historical composers to those working and innovating today.
 Music is woven together to create a moving and memorable experience for singers and audience.